tomjoht/tomjoht.github.io/pages/general/advertising.md

 I usually include about 4 banner ads per newsletter, with each banner ad separating the text summary.

-The cost for advertising in the newsletter space is $25 per newsletter.
-You tell me how many times you want your banner ad to appear in a newsletter and multiple that by 25.
-For example, if you want it to appear for 50 newsletters, you would multiple 50 x 25, which would be $1,250.
+The cost for advertising in the newsletter space is $30 per newsletter, or 10 instances for $250.

 ### Footer banner ads {#footer_banner_ads}